-- Not an aid recipient. - The applicant is eligible to receive only unsubsidized student financial assistance - Applicant verified by another school.
+- Death of the student. - Not an aid recipient. - The applicant is eligible to receive only unsubsidized student financial assistance. - Applicant verified by another school.
 The student provides documentation that he/she completed the verification process for the current award year at another school before transferring.